 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company's credit risk arises from accounts receivable balances on the sale of electricity.
-The entities had entered into power purchase agreements with transmission / distribution companies incorporated by the Indian State Governments.
+The entities had entered into power purchase agreements with transmission / distribution companies incorporated by the Indian State Governments and captive customers.
 The Company is therefore committed to sell power to these customers and any potential risk of default is on Government parties.
-The Company is paid monthly by the transmission companies for the electricity it supplies.
+The Company is paid monthly by the transmission companies and captive customers for the electricity it supplies.
 The Company assesses the credit quality of the purchaser based on its financial position and other information.